The Peanut Butter Falcon: Critical response

 Peter Debruge of Variety praised the performances, saying "In Gottsagen, we get a performer who appears to be playing an earnest, unfiltered version of himself, while in LaBeouf, there are layers at play.
 Oddly enough, both approaches result in a kind of spontaneous unpredictability."
 He called the film "a feel-good niche indie with its priorities in the right place."
 Sheri Linden of The Hollywood Reporter wrote, "[Gottsagen's] sensibility infuses the modern-day fable with an engaging forthrightness.
 But the unequivocal material often sticks close to the surface, and the film built around him, for all its physical sweep, can feel constricted by obviousness."

 David Ehrlich of IndieWire called it "a warm (if somewhat overcooked) dramedy" while David Fear of Rolling Stone felt that the climax veered close to magical realism.

 Accolades

+The film won twenty awards and received sixteen nominations: